Enriques surfaces with normal K3-like coverings: Lang's classification and Frobenius pullback

 according to \cite{Lang 1994}, Section 2A.
 Here $\gamma_i\in k[t]$ are polynomials of degree $\leq i$, and furthermore $t\nmid\gamma_0,\gamma_5$.
 We regard the base of the fibration as the projective line $\PP^1=\Spec k[t]\cup\Spec k[t^{-1}]$.
 The singular fiber is located over $t=0$.

 \begin{theorem} \mylabel{nonrational singularity} The Frobenius pullback $X'=J^\fpb$ contains a non-rational singularity $x_1'\in X'$ if and only if $J\ra\PP^1$ contains a singular fiber of Lang type {\rm 9C}, and the coefficient $\gamma_3\in k[t]$ in the above Weierstra\ss{} equation is divisible by $t\in k[t]$.
-In this case, the singularity is an elliptic double point, the exceptional divisor on the minimal resolution of singularities is a rational cuspidal curve with intersection matrix $\Phi=(-1)$, and there are no other singularities on $X'$. \end{theorem}
+In this case, the singularity is an elliptic double point, the exceptional divisor on the minimal resolution of singularities is a rational cuspidal curve with intersection matrix $N=(-1)$, and there are no other singularities on $X'$. \end{theorem}

 \proof We start by collecting some general observations.
 Clearly a singularity $x\in J^\fpb$ is rational if the local Weierstra\ss{} equations for the corresponding fiber in the Weierstra\ss{} model $W\ra\PP^1$ of $J\ra\PP^1$ remains minimal after Frobenius pullback.
 This automatically holds for the semistable fibers.
 Let $J_a\subset J$ be an unstable fiber.
 The invariants for the minimal model of $J^{(2/\PP^1)}$ satisfy $2v-12\lambda = 2+\delta + (m'-1)$, where $\lambda\geq 0$ is the number of repetitions in the Tate Algorithm, as explained in Proposition \ref{unstable fiber}.
 Thus $12\lambda\leq 2v-1-\delta$.
-The right hand side is $<12$, thus $\lambda=0$ and the corresponding singularities on $X'$ are rational for all types, except for 9C and 10C, by the table of Lang types.
+Using Table 1, we see that the right hand side is $<12$, and thus $\lambda =0$ and the singularities on $X'$ are rational, unless the fiber is of Lang type 9C or 10C, in which case $\lambda=1$ may occur.

 According to \cite{Lang 2000}, Lemma 0.1, we have $\sum_{a\in\PP^1}v_a=12$.
 Fibers of Lang type 9C and 10C have $v_a=12$, whence $J\ra\PP^1$ has exactly one singular fiber.
 Their Kodaira types are $\II$ or $\III$, whence the projection $J\ra\PP^1$ is smooth outside a single point, so $\Sing(X')$ contains exactly one point.

-To verify the equivalence of the conditions, it suffices to treat these two special cases.
 Let $x'_1\in X'$ be the unique singularity.
-Note that if this singularity is rational, it must be a rational double point of type $D_{12}$, and the corresponding singular fiber on the minimal model has Kodaira type $\I_8^*$.
+To verify our assertion, it suffices to treat these two special cases.

 Suppose first that $J\ra\PP^1$ contains a fiber of Lang type 10C.
 By \cite{Lang 2000}, the Weierstra\ss{} equation is of the form